 For urease, it was not possible to undertake a safety assessment because the primary toxicological data was not provided.
-Given these circumstances, the Applicant has advised FSANZ that they wish at this stage to withdraw the request in their original Application to permit urease in the Code and that they will submit a separate Application once the primary toxicological data is available.
+At Draft Assessment the Applicant advised FSANZ that they wished to withdraw the request in their original Application to permit urease in the Code.
+The permission for the use of urease is now being progressed separately in Proposal P283 along with other Code amendments necessary before ratification of the MAA can be completed.